17haties/alx-system_engineering-devops/0x02-shell_redirections/README.md

 first ten lines
 third line of a file
-creates a file ending with a new line save curret state of directory
+creates a file ending with a new line save curret state of directory duplicate last line